Bin-Chen-Lab/GPS/GPS4Drugs/README.md

 -v $(pwd)/output:/app/logs
 ```

-Send the logfile to the developers to help diagnose issues.
+Send the logfile to the us at contact@octad.org to help diagnose issues.

-The code is used to generate key figures in the following paper:
-Jing Xing, et. al., Deep learning-based screening and design of novel therapeutics that reverse disease-associated transcriptional phenotypes, submitted.

-Novel compound screening portal http://apps.octad.org/GPS/.

-Drug repurposing web portal is available http://octad.org/ and the R package octad is available in Bioconductor.

-RNA-seq data are deposited in the GEO under accession number (GSE291867, GSE291190, and GSE291833).